Hiroo Onoda

-Second Lieutenant Hiroo Onoda (小野田 寛郎, Onoda Hiroo)) was an Imperial Japanese Army officer who served in World War II and is best known for being one of the last Japanese holdouts.
-Onoda continued fighting for nearly 29 years after the end of World War II in Asia in 1945, carrying out guerrilla warfare on Lubang Island in the Philippines until 1974.
+Hiroo Onoda (小野田 寛郎, Onoda Hiroo)) was a Japanese soldier who served as a second lieutenant in the Imperial Japanese Army during World War II.
+One of the last Japanese holdouts, Onoda continued fighting for nearly 29 years after the war's end in 1945, carrying out guerrilla warfare on Lubang Island in the Philippines until 1974.

-Onoda initially held out with three other soldiers: one surrendered in 1950, and two were killed, one in 1954 and one in 1972.
+Onoda initially held out with three other soldiers.
+One surrendered in 1950, and two were killed, one in 1954 and one in 1972.
 The men did not believe flyers and letters from their families stating that the war was over.
-They survived on wild fruits, game, and stolen rice, and occasionally engaged in shootouts (with their service rifles) with locals and the police.
+They survived on wild fruits, game, and stolen rice, and occasionally engaged in shootouts (using their service rifles) with locals and police.
 Onoda was contacted in the jungles of Lubang by Japanese adventurer Norio Suzuki in 1974 but still refused to surrender until he was formally relieved of duty by his former commanding officer, Major Yoshimi Taniguchi, who flew from Japan to the island to issue the order.

-Onoda surrendered on 10 March 1974, and received a hero's welcome when he returned to Japan.
-That year he wrote and published a best-selling autobiography, and later moved to Brazil, where he became a cattle rancher.
+Onoda surrendered on 10 March 1974 and received a hero's welcome when he returned to Japan.
+That year, he wrote and published an autobiography and later moved to Brazil, where he became a cattle rancher.
 In 1984, Onoda returned to Japan, where he died in 2014 at the age of 91.

 Early life and service

 Onoda was born on 19 March 1922, in Kamekawa, Wakayama, in the Empire of Japan.
-In 1939, he left to work at a branch of the Tajima Yoko trading company in Wuhan, China, and in 1942 was conscripted into the Imperial Japanese Army.
+In 1939, he went to work at a branch of the Tajima Yoko trading company in Wuhan, China, and in 1942 was conscripted into the Imperial Japanese Army.
 Onoda trained as an intelligence officer at the Futamata branch of the army's Nakano School, where he was instructed in guerrilla warfare.